Mom's Guide to Dental Health & Hygiene

 Permanent Teeth – Caring for teeth that will last

 Now that some or all of your child’s permanent teeth have come in, maintaining their good health is vital.
 When treated properly, they can last a lifetime.
 In addition, healthy teeth are one of the best ways to make a positive first impression.
 As your child grows into young adulthood and becomes more focused on his or her appearance, this fact might become an important motivator.
 In many cases, you and your dentist may have already begun to discuss orthodontics.
 Should your child get braces?
 When?
-How much will they cost?
+How much will braces cost?

 Precisely when your child should see a specialist about braces depends on the individual situation.
 However, according to the American Association of Orthodontists, most children should see an orthodontist by the time they are 7 years old.
 This is because early intervention often makes treatment much easier.
 In some cases, an orthodontist can use a treatment strategy on a younger child that would be impossible on an older one whose jaw and facial growth has been completed.
 You don’t need to wait until all of your child’s permanent teeth have come in.
 These factors would make early orthodontic care particularly helpful: